Turning Neovim into an advanced IDE¶

 As we can see, each

 init.lua file is included following a well-established order.
-We can anticipate that the
+This is used to selectively override the various options from the basic settings.
+Broadly speaking, we can say that

 This is the call that returns basic command mappings: